spierala/mini-rx-store/README.md

 **MiniRx Store** provides Reactive State Management for Javascript Applications.

+## RxJS
+MiniRX Store is powered by [RxJS](https://rxjs.dev/).
+It uses RxJS Observables to notify subscribers about state changes.

 ## Redux

 MiniRx uses the Redux Pattern to make state management easy and predictable.